smartsheet-platform/smartsheet-java-sdk/README.md

 If you would like to contribute a change to the SDK, please fork a branch and then submit a pull request.
 [More info here](https://help.github.com/articles/using-pull-requests).

 ##Support
-If you have any questions or issues with this SDK please feel free to send us an email at: api@smartsheet.com
+If you have any questions or issues with this SDK please post on [StackOverflow using the tag "smartsheet-api"](http://stackoverflow.com/questions/tagged/smartsheet-api) or contact us directly at api@smartsheet.com.

 ##Release Notes